- Visit the ancient Tibetan villages of Nar and Phu

 - Visit Muktinath (Chumig Gyatsa) and Jomsom in Kali Gandaki Valley

 Nar Phu falls in the trans-Himalayan region beyond Annapurna mountain and comprises of two villages, Phu and Nar.
-Nar Phu Trekking begins at Chame in Manang passes up the Marhsyangdi River through rugged and wild landscape and drops down to Kali Gandaki Valley.
-The ancient villages of Nar and Phu offers a rich Tibetan culture practiced by local Bhotia people easily visible in their daily rituals and beautifully decorated monasteries like Tashi Lhakhang Gompa in Phu village.
+Nar Phu Trekking begins at Chame in Manang passes up the Marhsyangdi River through a rugged and wild landscape and drops down to Kali Gandaki Valley.
+The ancient villages of Nar and Phu offer a rich Tibetan culture practiced by local Bhotia people easily visible in their daily rituals and beautifully decorated monasteries like Tashi Lhakhang Gompa in Phu village.
 You will be transported back in time when you visit Nar Phu which is geographically and culturally much closer to Tibet than Nepal.

 The Kang-la Pass (5314m) is the first adventurous crossing that leads you to Nyeshang village.
 The pass affords a full view of Annapurna ranges and beyond Nyeshang Village are the alpine valleys of vast barren landscape with snowcapped peaks making an impressive backdrop.